zammad/zammad-admin-documentation/system/integrations/checkmk/api-reference.rst

 How does it work?
 -----------------

-There are two kinds of data you can pass to the API:
+There are two kinds of data you can pass to the API, both in the form of key-value pairs:

 Checkmk parameters
    are required, and make up the **contents** of the resulting tickets/articles.
    They also determine whether an event creates a new ticket or updates/closes an existing one.

+   These are the only values used in the sample scripts.
+   **Use them as-is**; technically, they can be customized, but it’s hard to imagine a good reason for it.

 Ticket attributes
    are optional, and can be used to **adjust settings** on newly created tickets (*e.g.,* set the owner, group, priority, or state).

-These parameters/attributes are passed in the form of key-value pairs.
+   If you want to customize your Checkmk alert script, do it with these.
-To include them in your API request, simply add an extra “form” option for each one (``-F "key=value"``) to your script’s ``curl`` command line, as in the example above.
+   Simply add an extra “form” option for each one (``-F "key=value"``) to your script’s ``curl`` command line, as in the example above.

 .. hint:: 💡 **It's just an API endpoint!**